Welcome to the Chair of Comparative Politics of the University of Zurich.

 Our teaching activity is supported by one main textbook:

-Caramani, Daniele (ed.)(2014).
-Comparative Politics, third edition.
+Caramani, Daniele (ed.)(2017).
+Comparative Politics, fourth edition.
 Oxford: Oxford University Press.